zenkora/priotool/readme.md

 **Download the current version of Prio Tool.**

 Extract that zip somewhere like `C:\Extras` or wherever you put things that don't have an installer.
-Then run `setup.cmd` as admin.
-This will register the background service and add the configuration tool to your startup items.
+You can make shortcuts and pin them somewhere yourself, just make sure the service starts with admin privileges.

 ### Usage
-The service will be started immediately after setup and on boot.
+First, start the service with admin privileges.
+It'll quietly fork itself to the background.

-Once that's done, you can go ahead and start the Prio Tool UI.
-It's a little configuration tool for the service.

-Rules can either be single or dependent.
-A single rule will explicitly make sure that X process is running at Y priority, while a dependent rule will do the same but *only* if Z process is also running.
+Once that's done, you can go ahead and start the Prio Tool UI and start making rules, which can either be single or dependent.
+A single rule will explicitly make sure that X process is running at Y priority, while a dependent rule will do the same but *only* if Z is also running.

 ### Configuration
-While you *can* configure this by hand, it's dumb because I made you a UI.
-If you really want to use my shit in the most obtuse way possible, an explanation of the ruleset format exists in my code.
+Use the UI.

+### License
+This is free software.
+See [the license file](/license.txt).